emeraldonion/emeraldonion.github.io/draft.md

 ## Fediverse in Amsterdam, Netherlands

-300 EUR per month for co-location in Amsterdam, Netherlands for running an invite-only Mastodon server, invite-only Pixelfed server, an open ActivityPub relay, and Tor WebTunnel bridges installed on these services on self-hosted bare-metal servers.
+300 EUR per month for co-location in Amsterdam, Netherlands for running an invite-only Mastodon server for friends of Emerald Onion, an open ActivityPub relay, and Tor WebTunnel bridges all on self-hosted bare-metal servers.
 Self-managed IP scopes under our AS, 396507.

 Annual donation goal progress: 3,600 USD/EUR [-----%-----]

 Monthly donation options: XX
 One-time donation options: XX

-disobey.net is Emerald Onion's Matodon instance created for supporters of public-use privacy infrastructure.
+disobey.net is Emerald Onion's Mastodon instance.
 If you have ever been, or want to become a donor to Emerald Onion, we can happily extend an invite to you for disobey.net.
 Donating to Emerald Onion sustains permanent Tor and fediverse operations.

 ## IPFS in Berlin, Germany